 - Firstly remove the top part and the filter funnel of the coffee maker and fill the lower part with cold fresh water.
 Make sure not to fill past the safety valve.

 - Then fill the filter funnel with freshly fine ground espresso coffee.
 Once that’s done, put the filter funnel back into the lower part of the MILANO and screw the top part back on.
-We recommend the Smooth silver espresso and Gold espresso as two of our favorite coffees for the Milano making Italian style moka coffee.
+We recommend the Smooth silver espresso as our favorite coffee for the Milano making Italian style moka coffee.

 - Next, put the MILANO on your stove on a low flame setting.
 Turn the stove down when coffee bubbles up from the filter funnel and into the upper section.
 The gurgling sound will have stopped indicating the coffee is ready